waiyiwong/mindful_yoga/README.md

 Mindful Yoga website is designed to provide a calming, intuitive, and supportive user experience that aligns with our goal of promoting mental well-being through mindful yoga practices.

 ### **Visitor Goals**
-For all first-time, returning, and frequent users, visitors can quickly and intuitively access content of the site with one click/touch via the navigation bar and fixed footer section.
+For all first-time, returning, and frequent users, they can quickly and intuitively access content of the site with one click/touch via the navigation bar and fixed footer.

 ### **User-Centered Design Elements**
 #### **Intuitive Navigation**